tsandefer/dsi_capstone_2/README.md

 ![](images/legend2.png)

 ## Hypothesis Testing
-Using the cosine similarities calculated across annotation-lyric pairs for each of the groups, hypothesis testing yielded interesting results!
+Using the cosine similarities calculated across annotation-lyric pairs for "true" and "mistmatched" groups, hypothesis testing yielded interesting results!

 ```H0: The mean of the Cosine Similarity for non-pairs is equal to the mean of the cosine similarity for pairs```